kibook/S1000D-XSL-Stylesheets/s1kd2pdf.README.md

 Whether to show the security statement in the header.

 hide.empty.proced.rqmts
-Hide the preliminary requirements section of a procedural data module if all the standard tables are empty.
+Hide empty tables in the preliminary requirements section.

 hide.empty.refs.table
 Hide the References table if it is empty.